RayCarrot/RaymanControlPanel/README.md

 - Game tools, such as allowing per-level soundtrack in Rayman 1 and restoring prototype features in Rayman Raving Rabbids
 - Save data viewing and editing, along with backup/restore options
 - Disc installers to install select games from discs
-- Options to modify game files, such as editing the .ipk or .cnt archives
+- Options to modify game files, such as editing the UBIArt .ipk or CPA .cnt archives

 ## Mod Loader
 ![Mods](img/example_modloader_r2.png)